OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

 - If the on send feature is enabled for mailbox 1 and mailbox 2, and mailbox 1 opens mailbox 2 in a new Outlook Web App session, mailbox 1 cannot send an email from mailbox 2.
 - If the on send feature is disabled for mailbox 1 and enabled for mailbox 2, and mailbox 1 opens mailbox 2 in a new Outlook Web App session, mailbox 1 cannot send an email from mailbox 2.

-**Group 1 is a modern group mailbox and mailbox 1 user is a member of Group 1**
+**Group 1 is a modern group mailbox and mailbox 1 user is a member of group 1**

-If the on send add-in feature and some on send add-ins are enabled on mailbox 1, and mailbox 1 composes a new message to Group 1, the on send add-ins will run during send.
+If the on send add-in feature and some on send add-ins are enabled on mailbox 1, and mailbox 1 composes a new message to group 1, the on send add-ins will run during send.

 The following scenario is not currently supported:

-- If the on send add-in feature and some on send add-ins are enabled on mailbox 1, and mailbox 1 composes a new message to Group 1 within the group window in Outlook Web App, the on send feature will not run during send.
+- If the on send add-in feature and some on send add-ins are enabled on mailbox 1, and mailbox 1 composes a new message to group 1 within the group window in Outlook Web App, the on send feature will not run during send.

 **User mailbox with on send add-in feature enabled, add-ins that support on send are installed and enabled, and offline mode is enabled**